 DNA makes the dog, but so do you.

 The value of the DNA test is not only to figure out who your dog is.
 It is also the ability to anticipate breed-specific conditions and diseases.
 For example, Staffordshire Bull Terriers are known to experience a condition known as Staffy Cramp, a neuromuscular disorder that arises from a mutation in the L2HGDH gene.
-Dogs of the Staffordshire Terrier group (which includes the Staffordshire Bull Terrier, the American Staffordshire Terrier, and the American Pit Bull Terrier) are exceedingly common in shelters today.
+This breed may be found in many dogs identified as pit bull mixes found in shelters.
 But studies suggest that the reliability of visual identification of dog breed is low, especially with Staffy-type dogs.
 In cases like these, owners are more prepared for their dog’s health when they have the understanding a DNA test brings.

 We choose our dogs unscientifically.
 Some of us have a few criteria of what we want: breed, size, activity level, and etc. But ultimately, our decision is based more on emotion than rationale.
 And with that decision comes the responsibility for this dog for the rest of their life.
 It is invaluable to know what kind of breed-specific disease and trait alleles are coming with your new pet.